Gibson Kente: Early life and education

-He never completed his studies, instead he joined a group known as Union of South African Artists (Union Artists) who were based at Dorkay House in central Johannesburg The Union Artists offered black performers in South Africa training, royalty contracts and fair payment.
+He never completed his studies; instead he joined a group known as Union of South African Artists (Union Artists) who were based at Dorkay House in central Johannesburg.
+The Union Artists offered black performers in South Africa training, royalty contracts and fair payment.

 Career

 In 1963, Kente produced his first play, Manana, The Jazz Prophet, which featured celebrated musicians Caiphus Semenya and Letta Mbulu.
 The play focused on Manana, a gospel preacher and prophet, whose main concern was to bring everybody to the Christian faith.
 In 1966, he wrote the musical Sikalo, which blended African gospel and township jazz.
 The musical was performed at the University of the Witwatersrand Great Hall.

-Kente's plays were popular for using township popular culture, slangs, fashion and topical issue to reflect on daily life.
-His success with his first two play motivated him to leave the Union Artists to start his own training centre and production company, GK Productions.
-He trained famous South African artists and entertainers such as Brenda Fassie, Nomsa Nene and Mbongeni Ngema in the garage of his home in Dube, Soweto.
-Kente also wrote music for artist such as Miriam Makeba and Letta Mbulu.
+Kente's plays were popular for using township popular culture, slang, fashion, and topical issue to reflect on daily life.
+His success with his first two plays motivated him to leave the Union Artists to start his own training centre and production company, GK Productions.
+He trained famous South African artists and entertainers such as Brenda Fassie, Nomsa Nene, and Mbongeni Ngema in the garage of his home in Dube, Soweto.
+Kente also wrote music for artists such as Miriam Makeba and Letta Mbulu.

 Three of his plays drew criticism for being anti-apartheid (Segregation) and were banned: How Long, I Believe and Too Late.
 He was jailed for one year in 1976 on conclusion of the filming of his play How Long.
 The film was never released and the master negative of the film was given to the National Film Board in Pretoria.
 The National Film, Video and Sound Archives is the current custodian of this film.
 First performed in 1975, his play one-act play Too Late was banned by the Publications Control Board because it dealt with the death of Ntanana, a crippled girl, through brutal police action and apartheid bureaucracy.
 Another of his plays I Believe, was also banned.
-Another famous piece is Mama and the load, which some consider to be his best.
+Another famous piece is Mama and the load.

 In 1989, his Soweto home was firebombed burning early scripts and records.
 The garage at his home served as rehearsal room, set construction workshop, training centre and storeroom for GK Productions.
-It is estimates that before his death, Kente wrote 23 plays and three television dramas.
+It is estimated that before his death, Kente wrote 23 plays and three television dramas.

 Kente began his last play, The Call, when he was diagnosed HIV positive.
 It is a musical about a man living with HIV who brings hope to others with the disease.

+Recognition

 In 1997, the 30-seater Bra Gibson Kente Theatre was opened in Sharpeville.
 In 1998, the Civic Theatre presented a tribute to him called A Tribute to Gibson Kente.

-Associate Professor Emeritus Rolf Solberg of Norway wrote an account of the playwright’s life and work in Bra Gib: Father of South Africa’s Township Theatre.
+Associate Professor Emeritus Rolf Solberg of Norway wrote an account of the playwright's life and work in Bra Gib: Father of South Africa's Township Theatre.